pan-dora/apix-image-services/acrepo-mint-service/README.md

 Repository ID Minting Service
 =============================

 This module mints random IDs for use with a repository.
-The service implements Fedora's `UniqueValueSupplier` from `fcrepo-kernel-api`.
 The service is used with the `acrepo-idiomatic` service, but it can be replaced with any service that implements the same interface, using `osgi.jndi.service.name=minter`.